kyclark/tiny_python_projects/book.md

    #  0  *
 ````

-If given no arguments, print a usage statement.
+Print a usage statement for `-h|--help` or if there are no arguments.

 ````
 $ ./jump.py